Efforts to conserve Pacific bananas aim to raise awareness on their importance and shed light on their tangled history.

 Accounts from the other side of the Pacific had mentioned groups of bananas designated Iholena, Maoli and Popoulu after the Hawaiian name of the most important cultivar in each group.
-Because the ancestors of the people who settled Polynesia are from southeast Asia, Simmonds believed that these ancient introductions were also from that part of the world.
-Molecular studies suggest that these cooking bananas also originated in the New Guinea area.
+Because the ancestors of the people who settled Polynesia are from southeast Asia, Simmonds believed that these bananas were also from that part of the world.
+Molecular studies have since indicated that these cooking bananas also originated in the New Guinea area.

 They were not the only types of bananas introduced by Polynesian settlers.
 Fe'i bananas were also part of the voyage.
 For a while, it looked as if these once abundant fruit were irreversibly declining.
 In the early 2000s, however, reports of high levels of provitamin A carotenoids helped raise interest in their cultivation and conservation.
 A high-profile Go Local campaign in the Micronesian State of Pohnpei inspired other efforts to reduce dependence on imported foods by promoting and conserving local crops.
 For example, in the Solomon Islands the Kastom Gaden Association set up four banana collections with support from the Christensen Fund, while in Vanuatu, material collected on eight islands was planted in the Vanuatu Agricultural Research and Technical Centre's field station on the island of Santo.